0xPolygonID/tutorials/mkdocs/docs/wallet/identity-wallet/APIs/sign-and-authenticate.md

 ## Sign the Message

 You read in the [create-identity.md](./wallet/wallet-sdk-core-functionality/identity-wallet/create-identity.md) tutorial that the `createIdentity()` function returns an `identifier` string.
 Along with this `identifier` string, an identity needs to sign a `message` string.
-The `sign()` function takes both these strings as input parameters and generates another string representing signature of the identity:
+The `sign()` function takes both these strings as input parameters and generates another string representing the signature of the identity:

 ```
 Future<String> sign(